 If you choose a broker that offers trading in your base currency, then this is a fee you can avoid.
-The crypto spreads can also mount up, and the more popular digital currencies can be costly to trade in.
+With Crypto the spreads can mount up, and the more popular digital currencies can be costly to trade in.
 On a positive though, the only thing that affects the price is supply and demand.
 As a decentralised currency, no government or authority has control, and it is purely a global asset.

 Which Trading Type Suits You

 Binary options could be viewed as more popular than crypto because it is undoubtedly more established.
 Perhaps it is easier to understand and with more knowledge and experience available out there to help you learn how to improve your trading.
 Cryptocurrencies are more of an unknown quantity given that they are a relatively new concept.
 Variety with binary options may be considered to make it more appealing.

 With assets like commodities, stocks, indices and currency pairs, you can trade on lots of different assets and build up quite a healthy portfolio.
 In addition to the variety of assets, there are also some diverse trade types – high/low, touch/no touch, ladder options, pairs and more.
 With short expiry times, you can make lots of trades in a short space of time.

 With crypto, while there are a few different digital assets, it isn't quite as varied as binary.
 Trading depends on the sort of experience you are after.
 If you like the variety, then you may prefer binary; however, some people prefer the volatility of crypto and the fact that the fluctuating intraday prices can produce some healthy profits.

 It's also not subject to the same influences as binary options – there are no external factors to consider, the currency is decentralised, and you aren't at the mercy of governments and authorities.